bugzyGeek/DependencyInjection.Toolkit/README.md

 using Microsoft.Extensions.DependencyInjection;

 var services = new ServiceCollection();
 services.Initialize(); // This is an extension method that will register all the services marked with AddService attribute
 ```

-The Initialize method initializes the dependency and also will scan all the assemblies in your project and find all the classes marked with AddService attribute.
+The Initialize method initializes the dependencies and will scan all the assemblies in your project to find all the classes marked with the AddService attribute.
 It will then register them as services and factories in the service collection.

 3. Registering services using `AddFactory` method.